 Victor H. Mendelson has been associated with the Company since 1990, serving in various capacities.
 Mr. Mendelson has served as our Co-President since October 2009 and served as our Executive Vice President from 2001 through September 2009.
 Mr. Mendelson has also served as President and Chief Executive Officer of the HEICO Electronic Technologies Group since its formation in September 1996.
-He served as General Counsel of the Company from 1993 to 2008 and Vice President of the Company from 1996 to 2001.
+He served as the Company's General Counsel from 1993 to 2008 and the Company's Vice President from 1996 to 2001.
 In addition, Mr. Mendelson was the Chief Operating Officer of the Company's former MediTek Health Corporation subsidiary from 1995 until its profitable sale in 1996.
 Mr. Mendelson is a co-founder, and, since 1987, has been President of Mendelson International Corporation, a private investment company, which is a shareholder of HEICO.
-Mr. Mendelson is a former Director and Audit Committee member of NASDAQ-listed Terrapin 3 Acquisition Corp.
 Mr. Mendelson is a Trustee of Columbia University in the City of New York, a Trustee of St. Thomas University in Miami Gardens, Florida, a Director of Boys & Girls Clubs of Miami-Dade and is a Director and Past President of the Board of Directors of the Florida Grand Opera.
 Victor Mendelson is the son of Laurans Mendelson and the brother of Eric Mendelson.
 Victor Mendelson is considered an "inside" director under NYSE rules.

-Mr. Mendelson's experience and expertise, garnered by serving the Company in a variety of roles over the past 31 years, make him uniquely qualified to serve on the Board because he understands the Company's operations and strategy very well.
+Mr. Mendelson's experience and expertise, garnered by serving the Company in a variety of roles over the past 32 years, make him uniquely qualified to serve on the Board because he understands the Company's operations and strategy very well.
 As the founder of the Company's Electronic Technologies Group, he has extensive knowledge and experience, particularly in the electronic technologies, defense and space segments, which have experienced significant growth under his stewardship.
 Further, as the Company's former General Counsel for 15 years, he is familiar with the Company's matters, including contractual relationships, the Company's numerous acquisitions and legal strategies, all of which is remains involved in.
 Victor Mendelson and his family are significant Company shareholders, which aligns their interests with other shareholders and reflects their commitment to the Company.

-Julie Neitzel Director
+Julie Neitzel